ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/exporting.md

 ---
-sidebar_label: Exporting
-sidebar_position: 60
-title: Exporting
+title: Exporting JSON
 slug: /en/integrations/data-formats/json/exporting
-description: Exporting
+description: How to export JSON data from ClickHouse
 keywords: [json, clickhouse, formats, exporting]
 ---

 # Exporting JSON

 Almost any JSON format used for import can be used for export as well.
-The most popular is [JSONEachRow](/docs/en/interfaces/formats.md/#jsoneachrow):
+The most popular is [`JSONEachRow`](/docs/en/interfaces/formats.md/#jsoneachrow):

 ```sql
 SELECT * FROM sometable FORMAT JSONEachRow